-The system is based upon one or more radar sensors with high-resolution cameras and is marketed under the brand name Foreign Object Debris, Drone and Bird-Aircraft Strike Avoidance (FODBASA)
+The system is based upon one or more radar sensors with high-resolution cameras and is marketed under the brand name Foreign Object Debris, Drone and Bird-Aircraft Strike Avoidance (FODDBASA)

 How it works

-The FODBASA system is an integrated sensor system solution consisting of a FODA sub-system and a BASA sub-system.
+The FODDBASA system is an integrated sensor system solution consisting of a FODA sub-system and a BASA sub-system.
 Each sub-system in turn consist of one, two or multiple individual radars.

 For optimal performance it is usually recommended to use two or more radars.
 Likewise, it is recommended to use two or more high-resolution cameras.